codingisok-team/codingisok/_src/posts/2019-02-19-arguments-vs-parameters.md

 ## Case Study: Adding integers

 Let's pretend you want to add integers together.
 Lots of integers.
-For some reason, you decide you want a class to help you do that, so you write the following in java:
+For some reason, you decide you want a class to help you do that, so you write the following in java:[^2]

+[^2]: If you need an explanation for why you decided to use static methods, we wrote a post all about the `static` keyword [here](https://codingisok.com/2019/03/the-static-keyword-in-java.html)!

 ```
 import java.util.List;